Rochard: Plot

-John Rochard, leader of the lowest producing team of astro-miners the Skyrig Corporation ever employed, accidentally discovers an ancient structure hidden deep in an asteroid.
+John Rochard (Jon St. John), leader of the lowest producing team of astro-miners the Skyrig Corporation ever employed, accidentally discovers an ancient structure hidden deep in an asteroid.
 Soon afterwards, John’s team goes missing without a trace and he finds himself stranded on the asteroid and under attack by space bandits.
 John quickly realizes that dangerous forces are at work, determined to use the discovery for their own sinister means.

 As the supposed reinforcements of his boss Maximillian arrive, it is revealed that they are in league with the space bandits.
-Fighting his way down through the tunnels to get to his trapped team mates Skyler and Zander.
+Fighting his way down through the tunnels to get to his trapped team mates Skyler (Lani Minella) and Zander.
 As John reaches them, Zander succumbs to his wounds, sending both Skyler and John on a path to uncover the mystery surrounding their recent find and to avenge their fallen colleague.
 The ancient structure turns out to be an alien temple, containing Native American glyphs.
 Unable to read the engravings, John and Skyler decide to head for Floyd, Skyler's uncle, whose Native American roots might help them make sense of it all.

 Upon arriving on the seemingly deserted asteroid-based casino, John heads to Floyd’s office.
 It turns out the space bandits have taken over the casino and John has to fight his way to the office which is found vacant.
 Skyler suggests John to head to the money vault, where Floyd might have barricaded himself.
 Upon finding Floyd, John is told about an ancient legend of Native American Indians and the Katsina statues that grant its user divine powers.
 It is revealed that he has to get a decoder disc from his boss’s office, located in the Skyrig headquarters, to be able to find the real Katsina temple.
 John fights his way to meet Skyler in an abandoned hangar, from where they take off to the Skyrig headquarters.